root canal treatment

 Since one of the major causes of root canal infection is tooth decay, keeping your teeth and gums healthy is the most effective way to avoid root canal problems.
 You can do that by following these tips:

-– Use the right amount of fluoride for you (ask your Winchester dentist for details).
+Use the right amount of fluoride for you (ask us for details).

 • Visit your Winchester dentist:Visit us regularly at Oliver’s Battery Dental Surgery, Winchester.
 Regular check-ups and the occasional scale and polish will help keep tooth decay – and root canal infection – at bay.